RedHatQE/carbon/docs/components/providers/openstack.rst

         - Required

     *   - name
-        - The name of the openstack credentials section to reference to resources to be provisioned.
+        - The name of the OpenStack credentials section.
         - String
         - True